johntheZ/zFetcher/README.md

 # zFetcher
-A super lightweight fetch wrapper to save you time.
+A lightweight fetch wrapper that saves you time.